Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-transactions.rst

 - **Age**: the transaction age with date/time stamp.
 - **Transaction type/cost**: the transaction type and the transaction fee.
 - **Sender**: the first six characters of the account that sent the transaction if available for that transaction.
 Click Copy |copy| to copy the entire hash.
 Click the account hash to see the :ref:`account details<accounts-view>`.
 - **Events/Reject reason**:  list of events included in the transaction.
 It contains more details about the transaction, including drill-through links and copy options where available.
 There are many different transaction types and descriptions.
-If you see the transaction type **Update micro CCD per Euro**, it is possible to see the new rate and the effective timestamp.

 A successful transaction shows the **Events** that were included in the transaction.